 Students are expected to attend all meetings of their courses.

-Students must attend the first class meeting of every course (e.g. lecture, lab, discussion) in which they are registered unless (a) they obtain approval from the instructor before the first meeting or (b) they provide notice to the instructor they must miss class because of a recognized religious holiday.
-Otherwise, they may lose their places in class to other students.
+Students must attend the first class meeting of every course (e.g. lecture, lab, discussion) in which they are registered unless (a) they obtain approval from the instructor before the first meeting or (b) they provide notice to the instructor they must miss class in accordance with UMD’s Excused Absence Policy.
+Otherwise, they may lose their place in class to other students.

 Students are responsible for being on time and prepared for all class sessions.

-D. Be informed of and abide by UM Board of Regents (UM BOR) and UMD policies
+E. Be informed of and abide by UM Board of Regents and UMD academic integrity policies